craigtfromatl/Sitecore-Server-Switch/README.md

 # Sitecore Server Switch
 Powershell Scripts to allow switching between CM and CD servers and between Lucene and Solr.
-Files to switch are based on Sitecore's [official documentation](http://doc.sitecore.net).
+Files to switch are based on Sitecore's <a href="http://doc.sitecore.net" target="_blank">official documentation</a>.

 ## What's in the Box?
 * ```Sitecore_Switch_CM_CD_Lucene_Solr.ps1``` script - Base script that swaps files for use in different server configurations.